scottaubrey/elife-exercise/README.md

 docker build php-updater -t php-updater
 ```

-Alternatively, using make run `make build` to build both images.
+Alternatively, using make run `make build` to build both images, or `make build-and-test` to run tests on the final images

 ## Run and test